Nekidev/turboflight/README.md

 # turboflight

-A simple single-flight implementation for tokio.
+A simple single-flight implementation for heavy concurrency.

 ## Simple Usage